 Under our registration rights agreement with the GTCR funds, the TCW/Crescent funds and members of our management team, holders of a majority of registrable securities, as defined under the agreement, will have the right, subject to specified conditions, to request that we register any or all of their securities under the Securities Act on Form S-1, which we refer to as a "long-form registration", at our expense, or on Form S-2 or Form S-3, which we refer to as a "short-form registration", at our expense.
 In addition, following this offering, subject to specified conditions, the holders of a majority of the TCW/Crescent registrable securities have the right to request one short-form registration at our expense.
-We are not required, however, to effect any long-form registration within 90 days after the effective date of a previous long-form registration or a previous registration in which the holders of registrable securities were given the piggyback rights described in the following sentence, without any reduction.
-At our expense, all holders of registrable securities are entitled to the inclusion of such securities in any registration statement used by us to register any offering of our equity securities, other than pursuant to a registration requested by holders of a majority of the registrable securities or holders of a majority of TCW/Crescent registrable securities, an initial public offering of our equity securities or a registration on Form S-8.
+We are not required, however, to effect any long-form registration within 90 days after the effective date of a previous long-form registration or a previous registration in which the holders of registrable securities in any registration expense, and to be used to be u

-Anti-takeover Effects of our Certificate of Incorporation and Bylaws
+Anti-takeover Effects of our Certificate of Incorporation and By-laws

-Our certificate of incorporation and bylaws contain certain provisions that are intended to enhance the likelihood of continuity and stability in the composition of the board of directors and which may have the effect of delaying, deferring or preventing a future takeover or change in control of the company unless such takeover or change in control is approved by the board of directors.
+Our certificate of incorporation and by-laws contain certain provisions that are intended to enhance the likelihood of continuity and stability in the composition of the board of directors and which may have the effect of delaying, deferring or preventing a future takeover or change in control of the company unless such takeover or change in control is approved by the board of directors.